 How to Fix a Crossbite

-Who knew that smiling without being self-conscious would be on so many people's vision boards for 2024?
+Who knew that smiling without being self-conscious would be on so many people's vision boards?
 But we get it.
 Having a smile that you can be proud of is such a luxury, and this is precisely why we're in the industry we're in.

-Knowing that there are surgery-free and affordable ways to fix orthodontic issues, specifically crossbites, for the sake of this blog and sharing them with others is not only our meal ticket, but it's our passion.
+Knowing that there are affordable and surgery-free ways to fix orthodontic issues, specifically crossbites, for the sake of this blog and sharing them with others is not only our meal ticket, but it's our passion.

 What is a Crossbite?

-A crossbite is another form of malocclusion or misaligned teeth - we've previously discussed how to fix an overbite, so if you missed that riveting piece of content, have a squiz.
+A crossbite is another form of malocclusion or misaligned teeth - we've previously discussed how to fix an overbite, so if you missed that we have linked it for you, to have a squiz.

-Crossbites can affect the top and bottom rows of teeth, having them over and underlapped all over the place.
+Crossbites can affect the upper and lower rows of teeth, having them over and underlapped all over the place.
 But most commonly, a crossbite describes when the lower teeth cover one or more of the upper teeth when you bite.
 So, predictably, a crossbite will often be referred to as a misaligned bite.

 Don't be mistaken; the symptoms of a crossbite aren't limited to aesthetics.
-Crossbites can also cause teeth grinding, jaw pain and problems, pain when eating, gum disease, and abnormal facial development.
+Crossbites can also cause teeth grinding, upper and lower jaw pain and problems, pain when eating, gum disease, tooth decay and possibly abnormal facial development.
 (I bet you're already looking into appointment times after that juicy piece of info, aren't you?
 But, press pause on your freak out because we'll get to the 'fix it' section of the blog)

 Types of Crossbites

-Depending on which teeth are affected, there are three main types of crossbites.
+Depending on which teeth are affected, there are three main types of crossbites: posterior crossbites, anterior crossbites and bilateral crossbites.

 Posterior Crossbites occur when the back upper teeth sit inside the lower teeth.
 This type of crossbite can often be overlooked, as the affected teeth are further towards the back of the mouth.

-Finally, we have bilateral crossbites.
+Finally, we have Bilateral Crossbites.
 This crossbite is when the teeth are here, there, and everywhere.
-Some are in front, others behind, and sometimes teeth right next to each other are crossed opposite ways in the jaw.
-We imagine this form of crossbite could be compared to a rave when there are just bodies everywhere, and no one really knows what they're doing, what time it is, or where they're going next.
+Some are in front, others behind, and sometimes, teeth right next to each other are crossed opposite ways in the jaw.

 What Causes a Crossbite?